ac-anthonycortes/Recommendation-Report/README.md

 | Analysis |

 The analysis was conducted using Python, specifically the Pandas library.
-I examined the data from various angles, including:
+I examined the data from various angles, including temporal trends, customer behavior, product performance, regional variances, and impacts of different shipping modes.
-Temporal trends,
-Customer behavior,
-Product performance,
-Regional variances,
-Impacts of different shipping modes

 | Key Findings |